twpayne/go-vfs/README.md

  * `PathFS` which transforms all paths to provide a poor-man's `chroot`.

-`PathFS` is used by `vfstest.NewTempFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.
+`PathFS` is used by `vfst.NewTempFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.

 ```go